timescale/docs/mst/identify-index-issues.md

 # Identify and repair issues with PostgreSQL indexes with `REINDEX`

-PostgreSQL indexes can be corrupted for a variety of reasons, including software bugs, hardware failures or unexpected duplicated data. `REINDEX` allows you to rebuild the index in such situations.
+PostgreSQL indexes can be corrupted for a variety of reasons, including software bugs, hardware failures, or unexpected duplicated data. `REINDEX` allows you to rebuild the index in such situations.

 ## Rebuild non-unique indexes